Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles

-as $\Z_2$-graded complex vector bundles over $\partial\wt{B}$ if we assume the left most kernel bundle (\ref{eq 1.2.7}) exists over $B$.
-However, this assumption is not verified in general, so we need to use one of the two approaches in above.
+as $\Z_2$-graded complex vector bundles over $B$ for $k\in\set{0, 1}$.
+However, our assumption is not verified in general, so we need to adopt one of the two aforementioned approaches.

-We choose to use the approach given by Mi\v s\v cenko--Fomenko, and the ingredients of the local FIT in this setup is given by Freed--Lott \cite[\S7]{FL10}.
-More precisely, we first establish a variational formula for the Bismut--Cheeger eta form without the kernel bundle assumption (Proposition \ref{prop 3.1.1}).
-As a byproduct we give independent proofs of the facts that the analytic index in differential $K$-theory defined without the kernel bundle assumption does not depend on the choice of the finite rank subbundle $L\to B$ (Corollary \ref{coro 3.1.1}), and moreover, if the kernel bundle exists then the two definitions of the analytic index in differential $K$-theory, with and without the kernel bundle assumption, agrees, i.e., they are equal as elements in the differential $K$-group (Corollary \ref{coro 3.1.2}).
-These are first proved by Freed--Lott \cite[(3) and (4) of Corollary 7.36]{FL10} as a consequence of the FIT in differential $K$-theory \cite[Theorem 7.35]{FL10}.
-Our proofs of Corollary \ref{coro 3.1.1} and Corollary \ref{coro 3.1.2} are based on analyzing the relationship between the Bismut--Cheeger eta forms in different setup.
+We choose the approach given by Mi\v s\v cenko--Fomenko, and the corresponding results of the local FIT in this approach is given by Freed--Lott \cite[\S7]{FL10}.
+More precisely, we first establish a variational formula of the Bismut--Cheeger eta form without the kernel bundle assumption (Proposition \ref{prop 3.1.1}).
+As a byproduct we give another proofs of the facts that \begin{itemize} \item the analytic index in differential $K$-theory defined without the kernel bundle assumption does not depend on the choice of the finite rank subbundle $L\to B$ (Corollary \ref{coro 3.1.1}), \item if the kernel bundle exists then the two definitions of the analytic index in differential $K$-theory, under and without the kernel bundle assumption, coincide as elements in the differential $K$-group (Corollary \ref{coro 3.1.2}). \end{itemize}

-After all these preparations for the local FIT without the kernel bundle assumption, we follow the strategy of the proof of the flat GRR, namely, integrating the local FIT for the Dirac operator (\ref{eq 1.2.6}) without the kernel bundle assumption along the fibers of the trivial fibration $\wt{B}\to B$.
-Since the kernel bundle exists on $\partial\wt{B}$, the idea is to ``replace" the pullback of the $\Z_2$-graded finite rank subbundle $\LLL\to B$ to $\partial\wt{B}$ by the kernel bundle.
-We do not apply Corollary \ref{coro 3.1.2} in this step, but it provides a guidance on what and how the geometric data should be replaced.
-See (3) of Remark \ref{remark 1} for an explanation.
-The resulting equality of closed odd differential forms is the $\Z_2$-graded version of the real RRG at the differential form level for $\dim(Z)$ even.